-Launched in 2013, the Spiritan Scholar-in-Residence Program provides an opportunity for selected individuals to conduct research on the Spiritan tradition with immersion in the extensive resources available at Duquesne University.
-These resources include the extensive print and online resources of the Center for Spiritan Studies and the Gumberg Library.
+Launched in 2013 with endorsement of the Congregation of the Holy Spirit, the Spiritan Scholar-in-Residence Program provides an opportunity for selected individuals to conduct research on the Spiritan tradition with immersion in the extensive resources available at Duquesne University.
+These resources include the print and online resources of the Center for Spiritan Studies and the Gumberg Library.
 They also include access to academic courses and faculty expertise, the Spiritan community, and various other educational and religious organizations in the Pittsburgh area.

-The Spiritan Scholar-in-Residence Program was created by the Center for Spiritan Studies of Duquesne University with endorsement of the Congregation of the Holy Spirit.
-The purpose of the program is to develop a new generation of scholarly specialists in Spiritan Studies.
-Therefore the program is academic and research-oriented.
+The purpose of the program is to develop scholarly specialists in Spiritan Studies.
 Outcomes of the program will include lectures, colloquia and publishable articles and books on topics such as:

 • Spiritan Founders and Heroes